Liverpool bomber made device with murderous intent, coroner says

 Mr Rebello said there had been reports Al Swealmeen had rejected Islam and converted to Christianity.

-He asked Det Ch Insp Andrew Meeks, the senior investigating officer in the case, if this could be to strengthen his asylum claim.
+He asked Det Ch Insp Meeks if this could be to strengthen his asylum claim.

-"I'd agree with that because he would claim he'd be liable to persecution on return to Syria or Iraq," Det Ch Insp Meeks said.
+"I'd agree with that because he would claim he'd be liable to persecution on return to Syria or Iraq," the officer said.